knylbyte/tuliprox/README.md

 ### 1.9 `log`
 `log` has three attributes
 - `sanitize_sensitive_info` default true
-- `active_clients` default false, if set to true reverse proxy client count is printed as info log.
+- `log_active_user` default false, if set to true reverse proxy client count is printed as info log.
 - `log_level` can be set to `trace`, `debug`, `info`, `warn` and `error`.
   You can also set module based level like `hyper_util::client::legacy::connect=error,tuliprox=debug`